Charlotte Park (artist): Artistic style and critical reception

 In the 1970s she made acrylic drawings on paper and canvas that gave the effect, as a critic said, of a geometric pattern in which "form and space can be made to seem interchangeable in the eye."
-During the next decade and until Alzheimer's forced her to retire from painting she created relatively small paintings and drawings having areas of bright color offset by areas of white.
+During the next decade and until Alzheimer's forced her to retire from painting she created relatively small paintings and drawings in which areas of bright color are offset by areas of white.
 A critic saw in these works echoes of Piet Mondrian and Paul Klee.
 Another critic described them at some length: "There is a special kind of refinement in the way Charlotte Park's paintings and drawings stretch the eye and increasingly absorb the mind with gentle, abstract color delineations and their subtle, lost and found, dissolving echoes.
-These echoes establish soft, engaging visual complexities...
+These echoes establish soft, engaging visual complexities ...
 Part of the unusual effect is in the feeling of participation in visually completing the suggested connections, or associations.
 Some lines meet in ways that invoke illusions of structures; others curve and float independently, offering a more abstract engagement.

 The sense of boundless white infinity is important as a field for reflections and vibrancy."

 Park's Gypsophilia of 1973 (at left) shows her late use of acrylic on canvas and her untitled painting of about 1985 (shown at right) shows her use of acrylic on paper at an even later date.

 She did not ordinarily give titles to works and when she did she used terms that evoked feelings rather than natural objects.
 She once said that she drew inspiration for a group of paintings she made about 1955—ones entitled Aztec, Initiation, Parade, and Lament—from the black paintings of Francisco Goya.